Universal-Rating-System/VEnvIt/.github/ISSUE_TEMPLATE/hotfix.md

 ---
 name: HotFix Report
 about: An urgent, critical fix applied directly to the live environment, often bypassing regular development cycles.
-title: '[HotFix]: '
+title: "[HotFix]: "
-labels:
+labels: ''
-  - hotfix
+assignees: ''

 ---

 **What happened**: